sscodes/Data-Structures-with-C/README.md

 # Data-Structures-with-C
-This repository contains programs in C language, that uses all the data structures, namely, stack, queue, linked lists, recursion method and trees and graphs.
+This repository contains programs on data structures, in C lanuage.
+Some of the data structures used here are stack, queue, linked lists, recursion method and trees and graphs.